-At Rocky Mountain Frontier Boys School we understand how hard it can be to break a dependency to tobacco and nicotine, and we want to help!
+At Rocky Mountain Frontier Boys Ranch and School we understand how hard it can be to break a dependency to tobacco and nicotine, and we want to help!

 Tobacco is one of the most widely abused substances in the world.
 The Centers for Disease Control and Prevention estimates that tobacco causes 6 million deaths per year.
 This makes tobacco the leading cause of preventable death.

 Nicotine is the main chemical in tobacco.
 It causes a rush of adrenaline when absorbed in the bloodstream or inhaled via cigarette smoke or vaping.
 Nicotine also triggers an increase in dopamine, sometimes referred to as the brain’s “happy” chemical.